-I am part of the Voyageur Métis Community, which regroups French Métis (Muskrat) families originating from the southern Great lakes/Midwest region.
+I am part of the Muskrat French Métis Community, which regroups French Métis (Muskrat) families and descendants originating from the southern Great lakes/Midwest region/Old Illinois region.
 I have also been a collaborator with the Canada Research Chair on Métis identity-based in St-Boniface (Manitoba).
 I am currently a member of the Carleton University Institute on the Ethics of Research with Indigenous Peoples.

 Le repos de Louis Riel, St-Boniface, MB/Credit sash: Fleché authentique, by Madame France Hervieux (L’Assomption, Québec).

 My research problematizes the relationships between Law and Indigeneity as both enabling and disrupting relations of domination affecting countries and communities with colonial histories.
 My interest revolves around the notion of governmentality and the analysis of power relations and regimes of truth, as developed by French thinker Michel Foucault.

 Part of my work also focuses on ostracized Métis or “mixed-Heritage” Indigenous communities, their histories and resilience—with a special focus on newly-crafted exclusionary narratives, policing of Indigenous identities, and the problem of lateral violence.